-Everyone knows that Scandinavia is expensive to visit and live in.
+Everyone knows Scandinavia is expensive.
 Coming from pretty much anywhere else in the world, you’ll find most things pricier to buy in Scandinavia and the Nordic countries.

-Prices in the Nordic countries: 5 things to know
+Prices in the Nordic countries: a quick guide

 - All five Nordic nations use different currencies

 - Norway and Iceland are the most expensive countries to visit

 - Sweden and Finland are cheapest, but still expensive compared with most European countries

 - Public transport is surprisingly cheap wherever you go

 - Sweden is usually cheapest for food and Denmark for drink

 None of the five Nordic countries are cheap for accommodation, especially if you opt to stay in hotels in the popular capital cities like Stockholm or tourist destinations like Tromsø, where demand for places to stay can exceed supply.

 Iceland in particular is very pricey when it comes to accommodation, with hotel rooms in Reykjavík costing about a third more than in the other Nordic capitals.